antD97/DeathCurse/readme.md

 - every 45s: 4s nausea
 - every 2m:
   - 50%: 5s nausea
-  - 50%: 6s nausea, 5s weakness, 5s mining fatigue, & 5s slowness
+  - 50%: 6s nausea, 5s mining fatigue, & 5s slowness
 <!-- need to check balance-->
 - **every 5m: 1 hostile mob within 30 blocks of the player will be cloaked for 20m (max 1 at a time)**